muratlevent/ShopifyCategoryFetcher/README.md

 ## Possible Issues

-- Ensure that you have an active internet connection as the program fetches data from the Shopify API.
+- Ensure that you have an active internet connection as the program fetches data from the Shopify.

 - Verify that the provided file path to the JAR file is correct when running the program using the java -jar command.

 - If there are any changes to the Shopify API or its response format, the program may need to be updated accordingly.

-- Make sure you have proper access credentials and permissions to fetch data from the Shopify API.
+- Make sure you have proper access credentials and permissions to fetch data from the Shopify.

+- If the program is interrupted, the categories will be saved to the file until a certain checkpoint.

-- If you encounter any issues or errors, please check the console output for error messages and consult the program's documentation for troubleshooting steps.
+- If you encounter any issues or errors, please check the console output for error messages.

 ## License